HypsyNZ/PeriodicAction.NET/README.md

 | Ignore | Your work will silently fail, The Action will run again at the next Interval like it didn't happen.|
 | Throw| Throw to Caller, This could crash your application if you don't catch it.|
 | Event| This is the same as Ignoring Exceptions but the Exception will be forwarded to the ExceptionHandler so you can log it.

+# Delay.NET

+This also includes [Delay.NET](https://github.com/HypsyNZ/Delay.NET) so you don't need both.